justinrgarrard/world-of-naevis.net/docs/gear/charms/dreamweave.md

 >
 > *Boots, common, requires attunement*
 >
-> A pair of supple boots that seem to float ever so slightly off the ground.
+> A pair of leather boots that seem to float ever so slightly off the ground.
 >
 > While wearing and attuned to these boots, you can use a bonus action to increase your jump range until the start of your next turn.
 Your long jump distance becomes 20 feet and your high jump distance becomes 10 feet.
 Additionally, you are unaffected by difficult terrain while this effect in place.